cetanu/sovereign/docs/config.rst

-    SOVEREIGN_HOST,0.0.0.0,What address the server will listen on SOVEREIGN_PORT,8080,What port the server will listen on SOVEREIGN_DEBUG,False,Controls whether the server will log debug messages SOVEREIGN_ENCRYPTION_KEY,None,A Fernet key for asymmetric encryption
+    SOVEREIGN_HOST,0.0.0.0,What address the server will listen on SOVEREIGN_PORT,8080,What port the server will listen on SOVEREIGN_DEBUG,False,Controls whether the server will log debug messages SOVEREIGN_AUTH_ENABLED,False,Controls whether Sovereign will check node metadata for an encrypted authentication string SOVEREIGN_AUTH_PASSWORDS,None,A list of passwords that Sovereign will consider valid for decrypted authentication strings SOVEREIGN_ENCRYPTION_KEY,None,A Fernet key for asymmetric encryption
-    SOVEREIGN_ENVIRONMENT_TYPE,local,A label that indicates what environment the server is running in SOVEREIGN_CONFIG,None,Where sovereign should look for it's configuration SOVEREIGN_SENTRY_DSN,None,An optional Sentry DSN to send exceptions to
+    SOVEREIGN_ENVIRONMENT_TYPE,local,A label that indicates what environment the server is running in SOVEREIGN_CONFIG,None,Where sovereign should look for it's configuration SOVEREIGN_SENTRY_DSN,None,An optional Sentry DSN to send exceptions to SOVEREIGN_NOCHANGE_RESPONSE,304,What HTTP status should Sovereign return when config is up-to-date